 A lot of practitioners have a habit of saying, “Book another appointment when you feel you need to.”
 That’s a big no-no!

-As the practitioner, you are in the authority position to guide your clients in their care plan.
+As the practitioner, you are in the authority position to guide your clients in their treatment journey.
 When left completely up to them, the clients might not know when they should come back again.
 They might also be unsure about what constitutes a “need” to book in with you again.

 At the end of each session, say, “Let’s have another session at the same time in 2 weeks.”
 This approach lets the client know that in your professional opinion, you feel the client should come back in 2 weeks.
 It also removes the need for the client to go through the trouble of making another appointment.